 The thermodynamic temperature of light emitted by a bulb determines its appearance and is measured in Kelvins.
 It has nothing to do with the heat generated by the bulb.
 Contrary to what we might typically think of regarding color, the higher the temperature, the cooler the light appears.
 The visual scale for light bulbs runs from warm (candlelight is ~1,900k) to cool (car headlight is ~6,000k).
-Light color can affect the “mood” of a room or space in the absence of lamp shades or bulb covers.
+Light color can affect the “feel” of a room or space in the absence of lamp shades or bulb covers.
+Studies have shown that alertness, mood and cognitive performance are influenced by the color temperature and luminance of light [Li, Wang, Shen, Sun, Xie, Zhang, & Zheng 2017].
 So, you might want to be at least aware of the appearance when choosing a light bulb.

 Energy Used and Energy Efficiency

 If you are more environmentally conscious, you might want to opt for “greener” or more eco-friendly light bulbs that focus on efficiently converting energy into light.
 Efficiency is determined by dividing the generated light (lumens) by the energy used (watts).
 LEDs are the most efficient light bulbs, followed by CFLs and then incandescent ones.
 Bulbs that are more efficient are typically identified by the Energy Star certification seal on the packaging.

 What is the right light bulb for different lamps and lights?